wilik16/quest-bsr-twitch-bot/README.md

 # Quest BSR Twitch Bot
-This bot will automatically download custom songs requested by viewers on twitch chat to `songs` folder, then you as the streamer can upload all the downloaded songs manually via BMBF.
+This bot will automatically download custom songs requested by viewers on twitch chat to `maps` folder, then you as the streamer can upload all the downloaded songs manually via BMBF.

 You can see this bot in action when I'm live at https://www.twitch.tv/wiuwwiuw (please do follow if you like the content :) )